ia-toki/tcframe/docs/basic_concepts.rst

     As of this version, there is currently no easy way to test a predicate for each element of a vector.
 The workaround is to write a helper method ourselves, like what we did above.

-The complete reference of input segments can be found here: :ref:`Constraints API reference <api-ref-constraints>`.
+The complete reference of constraints can be found here: :ref:`Constraints API reference <api-ref-constraints>`.

 We have now completed writing a problem specification class.
 In summary, our class should look like this: